Hiring in Sales and Marketing: More options for professionals in 2023

 Keep employees close by building a sense of belonging

 While candidates still take compensation and benefits as a key point of consideration in their careers, other factors have also risen in importance.
-“Candidates don’t like staying in their comfort zone for too long and they have an appetite for bigger scopes and responsibilities,” says Hao.
+“Candidates don’t like staying in their comfort zone for too long and they have an appetite for bigger scopes and responsibilities,” says Phuc.
 “My advice for companies looking to attract and retain talent would be to expand the opportunities available within the company for candidates to advance their career.
 This could come in the form of international transfers, rotations or new job scopes.”

 Review your compensation and benefits package or incentive schemes proactively based on the employee’s performance.
-Hao explains, “It signals to employees that they are sincerely valued.
+Phuc explains, “It signals to employees that they are sincerely valued.
 Avoid doing that only when they have resigned.”

-Besides career growth opportunities, Hao recommends that companies foster a culture of togetherness.
+Besides career growth opportunities, Phuc recommends that companies foster a culture of togetherness.
 “Stay close to your employees by designating ‘quality time’ for team members to get to know one another.
 Conduct mental health check-ins every so often so you are aware of how each person is doing,” she shares.

 In the long run, companies will benefit from proactively mapping and building their talent pipeline, particularly for positions with high turnover.
 During the interview process, get hiring managers involved from the first interview so they can engage directly with the candidate.
-Hao also suggests that companies strengthen their company culture and employer branding through online and offline activities.
+Phuc also suggests that companies strengthen their company culture and employer branding through online and offline activities.

 Finally, she adds that companies should also hire based on potential and be open-minded to overseas Vietnamese who have returned or intend to return.